hoangbap010595/remitano-funny-movies/README.md

 # 2. Prerequisites

 * State-of-the-art architecture with `NodeJS`, `Prisma` and domain-driven design
+* Implement the real-time notifications feature using WebSockets `socket.io` and background jobs `redis`.
 * Front-end using `ReactJS` with `antd` UI library
 * Cross-platform: run it on Windows, Linux, or Mac
 * Supports `Docker` out of the box for easy deployment